 By Dr. Bonnie Henry

 We want everyone to stand united and stay strong.
-Every British Columbian has a part to play in flattening the curve.
-Let’s all be safe, be calm, be kind and do the right thing.
+Every British Columbian has a part to play in flattening the curve and making a difference.
+Let’s all continue together to be safe, be calm, be kind and do the right thing.

 For the provincial health officer’s orders, notices and guidance, visit: www.gov.bc.ca/phoguidance